Jawun works with local Indigenous leaders to help determine priorities for the Cape York region.

 Richie was first elected as Chairperson of the CYLC in 1997.
 After serving his fourth term, he moved into the position of Executive Director of CYLC in 2001 and held this position until 2005.
 Following this role, Richie moved into consultancy work supporting Cape York Regional Organisations (CYRO) and become heavily involved in the Welfare Reform Agenda in the Cape.
 Richie served as the Chairperson of the North Australian Indigenous Land and Sea Management Alliance (NAILSMA) from 2008 to 2009 and continues to represent Cape York on the NAILSMA Board of Directors.
 In 2009, Richie returned to CYLC to lead the organisation in the fight for native title rights in Cape York, and to support CYRO in their fight for improved education, recognition, welfare reform, economic development and housing ownership for Aboriginal people in Cape York.

-Head of Leadership, Cape York Partnership> Read more
+General Manager, Cape York Leaders Program> Read more

 James has a strong affiliation to Cape York through his mother with the communities Bamaga, Seisia and Saibai Island.
 He is a clan member of the Kadal (crocodile) and Samu (cassowary) people.
 James joined the Cape York Leaders Program as the Manager of People Excellence in early 2011.
 Prior to this, he was the North Queensland Zonal Manager for Safe Places for Children, an organisation set up to assist children in care from the Department of Child Safety.
 He played an integral role in building the organisation from the ground up.
 James has worked across the community, volunteer, private and public sectors.
 He is currently involved in the volunteer sector as Youth Counsellor and Leader for his church.
 James also helps operate a self‐defence gym and trains youth and adults in self‐defence and leadership.
 James was a member of the Jawun Emerging Leaders Program in 2013.